“If at first you don’t succeed, Try, try, try again.” – Thomas H. Palmer

 I’ll give you a hint – it’s not option #1.

-Small incremental change can drive big impact.
+Small incremental changes can drive a big impact.
 That’s where A/B testing comes in.

 A/B testing compares two versions of the same email to find out what elements have great impact.
 Here, the CTA button has been made more visually prominent.
 (Source: Optimizely)